Three Witnesses (film)

 Three Witnesses is a 1935 British crime film directed by Leslie S. Hiscott and starring Henry Kendall, Eve Gray and Sebastian Shaw.
-It was made at Twickenham Studios as a quota quickie.
-The screenplay concerns a man who is arrested on suspicion of murdering his brother.
+It was written by Michael Barringer based on the novel by S. Fowler Wright, and made at Twickenham Studios as a quota quickie.

 Premise

 After one of the partners in a haulage company is murdered, his brother is arrested on suspicion of the crime.
 A solicitor sets out to prove his innocence.